nabhrajput/OS_ass3/README.md

 ### void mems_free(void* ptr)
 this function free up the memory pointed by our virtual_address and add it to the free list.
 If that particular address is not found we're printing "ADDRESS NOT FOUND!!"

+here we traversing over list the free list searching a particular MeMS virtual address , if we got so, we convert that node from process to hole. we are also taking care that , if we found two adjacent holes. we should club or merge them.

 Parameter: MeMS Virtual address (that is created by MeMS)
 Returns: nothing